-If you are an Australian resident, you can earn up to $18,200 per year without incurring income tax.
-This is known as the tax-free threshold, and you’re only required to pay income tax on the excess.
+If you are an Australian resident for tax purposes, you can earn up to $18,200 a year without incurring income tax.
+This is known as the tax-free threshold, and you’re only required to pay income tax on earnings that exceed it.

 - $1,517 a month.

 If you earn less than $18,200, you’ll still need to file a tax return, but you can claim the tax-free threshold.
-If you have paid tax during the financial year but earned below the tax-free threshold, you will be eligible to receive a tax refund.
+If you paid tax during the financial year but earned below the tax-free threshold, you will be eligible to receive a tax refund.
 However, if you claimed the tax-free threshold but earned over $18,200, you will need to pay tax on the excess.
 The exact sum will be worked out on your end-of-year tax return.

-Australia has a progressive tax system, which means that the more income you earn, the higher tax you pay.
+Australia has a progressive tax system, which means that the more income you earn, the higher the percentage of tax you pay.
 If you don’t have private health cover, you will also be required to pay a 2% levy on Medicare after tax.
 The current tax rates for Australian residents are shown below.
 Note that there are different tax brackets for children, holidaymakers, and foreign residents.

 If you have more than one payer, the tax-free threshold can only be claimed on one job, usually from the highest salary or wage.
-The second payer is required to withhold tax at the higher, ‘no tax-free threshold” rate.
+The second payer is required to withhold tax at the higher “no tax-free threshold” rate.
 This may seem harsh, but it reduces your likelihood of having a tax debt at the end of the financial year.
 If you end up paying more tax than you needed to on your total combined income, your accountant will be able to help you ensure you get a tax refund.

 Taxable income is the amount left over after you’ve factored in any tax credits you’re entitled to and deducted all relevant expenses involved in earning your income.
-To calculate the income you will be taxed on, you’ll need to add up your eligible claims and then subtract that from your income earned during the financial year.
+To calculate the income you will be taxed on, you’ll need to add up your eligible claims and then subtract that amount from your income earned during the financial year.
 The easiest and most accurate way to do this is to use a tax calculator for the current financial year.
 You’ll soon see that claiming all your eligible deductions can considerably reduce your tax bill or maximise your refund.
 If it drops you down a tax bracket, the savings can be drastic.

-If you work for an employer, your income tax will automatically be withdrawn from your wage or salary.
-Your employer is required to pay your tax to the Australian Taxation Office (ATO) directly with each pay period through their accounting software.
+If you work for an employer, they should automatically withhold your income tax from your wage or salary.
+Your employer is required to pay your tax to the Australian Taxation Office (ATO) directly each pay period through their accounting software.

-If you earn an income separately from your employer, such as from bank interest, shares or property, you’ll need to account for that income yourself.
+If you earn an income separately from your employer, such as from bank interest, shares, property, or a side hustle, you’ll need to account for that income yourself.

-Each year, you’ll need to complete an income tax return.
-Your tax agent will be able to access your income and tax already deducted from your employer, but you’ll need to let your tax agent know if you have other streams of income.
-Sometimes, your employer will have paid enough tax on your behalf, and after deductions are made, you’ll receive a tax return.
+Either way, you’ll need to complete an income tax return each year.
+Your tax agent will be able to access your income and the tax already deducted by your employer.
+However, you’ll need to let your accountant know if you have other streams of income.
+Sometimes, your employer will have paid enough tax on your behalf, and after deductions are made, you’ll still receive a tax return.

 Who has to lodge a tax return?

-All taxpayers will need to lodge a tax return, even if you earn under the threshold.
+All taxpayers need to lodge a tax return, even if they earn under the threshold.
 This includes:

-- Every individual carrying on a business or professional regardless of income or loss
+- Every individual operating a business or working as a contractor, regardless of income or loss.

-When do I need to lodge my tax return?
+When do I need to lodge my tax return in Australia?

-You’ll need to lodge your tax return between the 1st July to the 31st October (the last day for lodgement) Extensions may be granted if you use a tax agent to lodge your return.
+You’ll need to lodge your tax return between the 1st of July and the 31st of October (the last official day for lodgement).
+Extensions may be granted if you use a tax agent to lodge your return.
 Doing so can gain you a significant amount of extra time – up to the 15th of May in the following calendar year.
 Contact your nearest ITP Tax Accountant to discuss your lodgement date if you need to apply for an extension.

-If you miss the tax deadline, it’s not too late – but don’t forget it entirely.
+If you miss the tax deadline, it’s not too late – but don’t let it go on for too long.
 The ATO has stiff fines and penalties for late tax returns.
-Working with a tax agent can help you minimise these penalties and help you navigate late tax return waters.
+Thankfully, working with a tax agent can help you minimise these penalties and navigate the anxiety-ridden late tax return waters.

 The closer your taxable income is to the tax-free threshold, the lower your tax bill will be.
-So it’s a good idea to claim as many tax deductions as you can on expenses you have incurred for your job.
-Keeping good tax records and maximising your deductions can drastically reduce your income tax.
-This is often the reason why people receive a tax refund when they lodge their tax return.
+So it’s a good idea to claim as many tax deductions as you legally can on expenses you have incurred for your job.
+Keeping good tax records and maximising your deductions can drastically reduce your income tax, and this is the reason why many Australians receive a healthy refund when they lodge their tax return.

-If you have spent money in order to earn your income, such as purchasing and cleaning uniforms, paying for travel and meals expenses, or ongoing educational expenses you may be entitled to claim that cost as a tax deduction.
-Remember, you can only claim work expenses.
-Personal expenses cannot be deducted against your taxable income.
+If you have spent money to earn your income – such as purchasing and cleaning uniforms, paying for travel and meals expenses, or incurring ongoing educational expenses – you may be entitled to claim those costs as a tax deduction.
+Remember, you can only claim work-related expenses.
+Personal expenses cannot be deducted from your taxable income.

-Whether you’re planning ahead or catching up on late returns, speak with an ITP Tax Professional about your tax return.
-They’ll help you sort everything out – and their fees are 100% tax deductible.
-Tax time won’t be confusing with the help of a tax professional.
+Whether you’re planning ahead or catching up on late returns, speak with an ITP Tax Professional about your tax return today.
+We’ll help you sort everything out – and our fees are 100% tax deductible.
+Tax time can be calm instead of confusing with the help of a tax professional!